-- 18.1 Upon receipt of a final report with respect to a complaint and the recommendations of the Integrity Commissioner, Council may, where the Integrity Commissioner has determined there was a violation of the Code, impose either of the following two (2) penalties: - (a) a reprimand; or - (b) suspension of remuneration paid to the Member in respect of his or her services as a Member for up to ninety (90) days. - 18.2 Council may also take the following actions: - (a) removal from membership of a committee; - (b) removal as chair of a committee:
+18.1 Upon receipt of a final report with respect to a complaint and the recommendations of the Integrity Commissioner, Council may, where the

+Integrity Commissioner has determined there was a violation of the Code, impose either of the following two (2) penalties:

+- (a) a reprimand; or - (b) suspension of remuneration paid to the Member in respect of his or her services as a Member for up to ninety (90) days.

+18.2 Council may also take the following actions:

-- (c) request the repayment or reimbursement of monies received; - (d) request the return of property or reimbursement of its value;
+- (a) removal from membership of a committee; - (b) removal as chair of a committee; - (c) request the repayment or reimbursement of monies received; - (d) request the return of property or reimbursement of its value; - (e) other sanctions that are reasonably connected to the breach of this Code of Conduct and which the Integrity Commissioner believes in his or her sole discretion are necessary to modify the behavior of the Member.

-And That this By-Law comes into force on the 2nd day of October, 2018.

-Read a first, second and third time and passed in open Council on the 2^{nd} day of October, 2018.

-Rick Woodcock,

-Connie Parent.
-Clerk
+19. Review Cycle

+This Policy will be reviewed once a term of Council or as deemed necessary.